 Cable programming offers national networks a second method to directly reach local viewers.
 As the name implies, cable stations transmit programming directly to a local cable company hub, which then sends the signals to homes through coaxial or fiber optic cables.
 Because cable does not broadcast programming through the airwaves, cable networks can operate across the nation directly without local affiliates.
 Instead they purchase broadcasting rights for the cable stations they believe their viewers want.
 For this reason, cable networks often specialize in different types of programming.

 The Internet also facilitates the flow of information through social media, which allows users to instantly communicate with one another and share with audiences that can grow exponentially.
+Facebook and Twitter have millions of daily users.
 Social media changes more rapidly than the other media formats.
+While people in many different age groups use sites like Facebook, Twitter, and YouTube, other sites like Snapchat and Yik Yak appeal mostly to younger users.
+The platforms also serve different functions.
+Tumblr and Reddit facilitate discussion that is topic-based and controversial, while Instagram is mostly social.
 A growing number of these sites also allow users to comment anonymously, leading to increases in threats and abuse.
 The site 4chan, for example, was linked to the 2015 shooting at an Oregon community college.